nickpwagner/dl-lab-projects/GBR_starfish_detection/readme.md

 # How to run the code
-## Option 1: Simply go to the following folder and run the DRD.sh script with sbatch.
+## Option 1: Simply go to the following folder and run the GBR.sh script with sbatch.
 ```/misc/home/RUS_CIP/st175644```

 ## Option 2: Set the environment up yourself.